tatumumi/tatumumi.github.io/essays/AI.md

 ---
 layout: essay
 type: essay
-title: "Today's Calculator is AI"
+title: "AI is the New Calculator"
 # All dates must be YYYY-MM-DD format!
 date: 2023-11-20
 published: true